Parmentrout/solace-health-exercise/DISCUSSION.md

 - Tried to separate the controller layer from the database layer for better testing.

 **A couple suggestions / improvements**
+- We are missing some indexes in the database for the filtering.
+I would recommend we add some on all searchable fields.
 - Drizzle took a second to understand but I believe I got the query syntax correct.
 Ideally I'd like to dive deeper into the framework before trusting my query with production data and see the generated SQL.
 - I would suggest a DI framework like TypeDI mixed with TypeORM as it might make unit testing a little easier.
 - I added a Jest configuration to start working on unit tests, but would also recommend an in-memory server like `pgmem` to run full integration tests.